Last updated on

 - Craftsman nightstand and wardrobe in a natural wood finish (possible with tapered legs)

-- A retro or vintage lampshade
+- A retro or vintage lamp

 - Accessories (retro-futuristic, vintage, and things typical to the era)